avijitliberty/cloud-native/content/cheatsheets/openai/llms.md

 ###### Artificial Intelligence
 AI is when machines learn, think, and do things that usually need human intelligence.
 It's like having a robot assistant that can help you!
+Simply put AI is a computer program that can learn, think, and make decisions like a **human** 🧠.
+Using data and algorithms to solve problems and improve over time using feedback loops.➿

 ###### Generative Al
 Generative Al refers to Artificial Intelligence that can generate ```new content or data``` that resembles **human-generated** examples.